Skip to content

 How are the Award recipients selected?

-Why are you changing to a two-step nominations process?
+Why did you change to a two-step nominations process?

 We introduced a two-step nomination process for the 2026 James Irvine Foundation Leadership Awards as a simpler, more inclusive way to nominate leaders.
 The new process significantly reduces work for nominators which we hope will open the doors to a wider range of Californians to participate in the process.
 It also empowers nominees to share their own insights and provide accurate, up-to-date information about their work.